SCHEDULED BURNS NEAR YOU

 Will it be lit on the ground or by incendiary?

 What is the intended scorch height?

 What is the intended burn percentage?

 How are DBCA going to manage sensitive communities and exclude them from fire?

-The indicative burn plan is only an indication of which burns are scheduled but not exactly when, so you will need to check in to Today's Burns daily to find out which day DBCA will be doing the burn.
+You will need to check Today's Burns daily to find out which day DBCA are conducting the burn.

-If a burn is scheduled, check the Emergency WA site to confirm the burn will take place on that day.
+If a burn is scheduled, check the Emergency WA site to confirm it is going ahead and how the fire is behaving.

 If a prescribed burn jumps containment lines it will be reclassified as a 'bushfire' on the Emergency WA website